abstract-open-solutions/redturtle.smartlink/README.txt

 Plone 4 has Blob as storage default for the images and the files.
 Into Plone 3.x you have to install it by yourself.

-If you have already created some Smark Links with an old version without Bolb you have to launch the migration view calling ``@@blob-smartlink-migration``.
+If you have already created Smark Link contents with an old version that doesn't support Blobs you have to launch a migration utility from the Smart Link control panel.

 E.g.: http://myhost/@@blob-smartlink-migration